windup/windup-openshift/README.md

 1. `$ minishift docker-env` to display the command you need to type into your shell in order to configure your Docker client since the command output will differ depending on OS and shell type
 1. execute the command from the step before
 1. `$ docker ps` to test that it's working fine and you can see in output a list of running containers
+1. `$ oc login -u developer -p whatever` to login to CDK OpenShift (the `-p` password parameter can really be whatever value you want for the `developer` pre-built user in the CDK)
 1. `$ docker login -u developer -p $(oc whoami -t) $(minishift openshift registry)` to log into the CDK OpenShift Docker registry
-1. `$ mvn clean install` to build the Docker images for this project
+1. `$ mvn clean install -Ddocker.name.windup.web=$(minishift openshift registry)/$(oc project -q)/windup-web-openshift:latest -Ddocker.name.windup.web.executor=$(minishift openshift registry)/$(oc project -q)/windup-web-openshift-messaging-executor:latest` to build the Docker images for this project with the right tags to push them to CDK OpenShift Docker registry
-1. `$ docker images` to have the list of the images so that you can check to have the built images `windup-web-openshift` and `windup-web-openshift-messaging-executor` and find their TAG value that should be equal the value of the `<version>` tag in the [pom.xml](./pom.xml) file (e.g. `4.1.0-SNAPSHOT`)
-1. `$ docker tag windup-web-openshift:4.1.0-SNAPSHOT $(minishift openshift registry)/$(oc project -q)/windup-web-openshift` to tag the image against the CDK OpenShift registry (please take care to use the right TAG value, `4.1.0-SNAPSHOT` in this example)
-1. `$ docker tag windup-web-openshift-messaging-executor:4.1.0-SNAPSHOT $(minishift openshift registry)/$(oc project -q)/windup-web-openshift-messaging-executor` to tag the image against the CDK OpenShift registry (please take care to use the right TAG value, `4.1.0-SNAPSHOT` in this example)
 1. `$ docker push $(minishift openshift registry)/$(oc project -q)/windup-web-openshift` to push the image to the registry to create an image stream
 1. `$ docker push $(minishift openshift registry)/$(oc project -q)/windup-web-openshift-messaging-executor` to push the image to the registry to create an image stream
 1. now, before proceeding, you have to follow the above instructions about [OpenShift template deployment](#openshift-template-deployment)